Sumner-Group/Python_for_Physical_Chemistry/README.md

 2) instructor_copies
    This folder contains notebooks with all of the code filled for instructors

+Exercise 1 introduces students to basic Python syntax, loops, and importing libraries.
+Students then calculate energy levels for the 1D particle-on-a-line (particle-in-a-box).
+$\dot$Exercise 2 introduces students to

 These notebooks were based on work by Ian Spurgeon, Christopher Berndsen, and others as credited in the exercises.